dbrizard/elwaspatid/docs/_build/html/_sources/auto_examples/plot_0_Waveprop.rst.txt

 Test :class:`Waveprop` class
 ============================

-Define a :class:`Barhomo` bar and use it with :class:`Waveprop` to compute elastic wave propagation in simple test cases.
+Define a :class:`BarSingle` bar and use it with :class:`Waveprop` to compute elastic wave propagation in simple test cases.

 ..
 GENERATED FROM PYTHON SOURCE LINES 8-17